16 Top-Rated Beaches in Spain

 Spain provides everything you need for the perfect beach vacation: beautiful weather, a culture that loves to enjoy life, and a seemingly endless array of beach environments.

 Its peninsular location in Europe gives it two coastlines: one along the Atlantic and one along the Mediterranean.
-Beyond those two coastlines, and beyond continental Spain, the beaches of the Balearic Islands (especially on Ibiza and Mallorca) and places like Gran Canaria in the Canary Islands are some of the world's best.
+Beyond those two coastlines, and beyond continental Spain, the beaches of the Balearic Islands (especially those on Ibiza and Mallorca) and places like Gran Canaria in the Canary Islands are some of the world's best.
 These island archipelagos are also part of Spain.

 Spanish beaches come in all shapes and sizes, from secluded coves surrounded by pine-covered cliffs to wide, crowded spaces lined with plenty of restaurants and resorts.
+Some are tropical beaches, lined with trees set against fine white sand leading to crystal-clear, aqua blue water.

 Find the country's best stretches of coast with our list of the best beaches in Spain.